forging2012/m157q.github.io/content/posts/solution-for-the-failure-to-attach-usb-device-in-virtualbox.md

 3. USB
 4. Add a new USB Filter
 5. Choose device which cannot be attached
-6. Clear all fiels except the name
+6. Clear all fields except the name
 7. Unplug the USB device
 8. Plug in the USB device again
 9. Attach the USB device to guest